Entropy of Exchangeable Random Graphs: Simulation Study

-We note that this marginal is flat, so no information can be garnered from it (or the graph degrees), unlike $f_1(x,y)$.
-We propose to use three different entropy estimators suitable for the Erd\H{o}s--Renyi graph $\widehat{\cal H}_1(f)$, the separable graphon estimator of $\widehat{\mathcal{H}}_2(f)$ and the block model approximation to the continuous graphon $\widehat{\mathcal{H}}_3(f)$.
+We restrict the choice for the shape parameters $\alpha_1, \alpha_2$ within the range $(0,1]^2$ to ensure Lipschitz continuity of the graphon $f_2$.
+By setting both $\alpha_1$ and $\alpha_2$ to 0.55, we introduce moderate variability in the degree distribution, allowing for a meaningful comparison with the separable graphon.
+This choice avoids the high variability that could result if the parameters were closer to the bounds of the range, allowing for more realistic modeling of interactions that reflect the properties of real-world networks.
+These selected values also prevent the graph from becoming too dense, a typical consequence of lower parameter values, thereby ensuring a trade-off that allows the graph to more accurately represent complex network interactions while maintaining reasonable density and variability.

-It is standard to consider the case of scaled graphons~\cite{bollobas2007metrics}.
-We cannot define the entropy of an unscaled graphon function as the input of the entropy needs to lie between zero and one.
-For $\rho_n$ scaling with $n$, the entropy does not converge to a single large sample limit.
-However, we can still study the mean square error between $\widehat{\mathcal{H}}_3(f)$ and $\E \widehat{\mathcal{H}}_3(f)$, as this will also scale with $n$.
-We will define
+For $\rho_n$ scaling with $n$, the graphon entropy does not converge to a single large sample limit.
+Therefore, we study the relative root mean square error (rRMSE) between $\widehat{\mathrm{H}}(f)$ and $\mathrm{H}(f)$, as this will also scale with $n$.
+We will define: